I Made Vanilla Sugar 3 Ways – Which Recipe is Best?

 - Granulated cane sugar – Don’t overthink it.
 Just use whatever regular sugar you have on hand.
 I prefer to use organic cane sugar when possible.
 This batch came from the organic sugar at Costco.
 The crystals are slightly larger than plain white sugar.

 I used the Kiddu brand of Ugandan vanilla beans for this batch to try something new!
+The price is outrageous (about $32 for 50 of the plumpest, most aromatic beans ever).
 I really liked the story of this family of vanilla farmers and just had to give it a try.
-The beans have a butterscotchy, almond flavor that’s really lovely, and there were so many little seeds inside!

 NOTE: You can certainly use just one bean instead, but I prefer to use two (1 bean per cup).
 It speeds up the process so I can enjoy delicious homemade vanilla sugar faster than normal!